benfab/marathon-demo-apps/README.md

 **Owncloud**
-Demo the commnunication between containers and data persistence Based on two containers, a PostgreSQL database and the application.
+Demo the commnunication between containers and data persistence

+Based on two containers, a PostgreSQL container and the owncloud application container.

 Credits @ https://github.com/getstek/awg-mesos/tree/master/scripts/extras/test-mesos_docker-deployments

 **dockercoins**
 Demo a microservice architecture and how to scale it.

 The application is made of fives services.

 Credits @ https://github.com/jpetazzo/dockercoins

 **Flask**
-Demo the loading balancing feature
+Demo the loading balancing feature using the MesosMamba reference architecture.

 Credits @ https://github.com/getstek/flaskviewer

 First, update the marathon app definition <app>.json with the url of your repository.

+`find . -type f -name "*.json" -print0 | xargs -0 sed -i "s/"msdomain"/"befa.com"/g" `

 ## Deploy Owncloud